rust-lang/rfcs/text/0000-advance-security-disclosure.md

 list][announce-ml], the [Rust blog][blog] and any other venue the WG deems appropriate.
 The announcement should mention:

-* The planned date and time for the release.
+* The planned date and time (with the time zone) for the release.
 * The severity of the vulnerability, as determined by the WG.
 * The affected part of the project (e.g., the compiler, the standard library...).